AxiSEMunity/AxiSEM3D/doc/Installation.md

 ### 2. Boost
 `AxiSEM3D` only uses some of the header-only modules of `Boost`.
-Similar to `Eigen`, we only need to download the source code and set the root variable:
+Similar to `Eigen`, one only needs to download the source code and set the root variable:

 ```bash
 $ wget -c https://dl.bintray.com/boostorg/release/1.73.0/source/boost_1_73_0.tar.bz2 -O - | tar -x
 $ export BOOST_ROOT=$AXISEM3D_DEPENDS_DIR/boost_1_73_0
 ```

-Alternatively, we can use `conda`:
+Alternatively, one can use `conda`:
 ```bash
 $ conda install -c conda-forge boost
 $ export CONDA_LIB_PATH=$(dirname $(dirname $(which conda)))/lib